docsforadobe/after-effects-scripting-guide/docs/overview.rst

 The ExtendScript language
 =========================

 After Effects scripts use the Adobe ExtendScript language, which is an extended form of JavaScript used by several Adobe applications, including Photoshop, Illustrator, and InDesign.
 ExtendScript implements the JavaScript language according to the ECMA-262 specification.
-The After Effects scripting engine supports the 3rd Edition of the ECMA-262 Standard, including its notational and lexical conventions, types, objects, expres- sions, and statements.
+The After Effects scripting engine supports the 3rd Edition of the ECMA-262 Standard, including its notational and lexical conventions, types, objects, expressions, and statements.
 ExtendScript also implements the E4X ECMA-357 specification, which defines access to data in XML format.

 ExtendScript defines a global debugging object, the dollar (``$``) object, and a reporting utility for ExtendScript elements, the ExtendScript Reflection interface.